Xerxes3rd/xerxesUPnP/README.md

 `git clone https://github.com/Xerxes3rd/xerxesUPnP.git`

-(or, if you've already cloned it, run: `cd xerxesUPnP/ && git pull && cd -`)
+(or, if you've already cloned it, run: `cd xerxesUPnP/ && git pull && cd -` to get the latest version)

 Then run the test app and save the output: